yehengchen/Synthetic-Data-UE4/README.md

 completed.

 Note: Nvidia Deep Learning Dataset Synthesizer plugins may only be used within a project (game) -- hosting as engine plugins not yet supported.

+## STEP 3 - Installing Blender

+Make a 3D model in solidworks or CAD etc.,then import a 3D model in Blender (.stl .dae ...) and export it as a __fbx__ file Then import that __fbx__ file into UE4.
+That is work in UE4.

+## STEP 4 - Run the NDDS

+Open the Unreal Editor with the NDDS.uproject, a default level called TestCapturer will load as indicated at the top left hand corner of the 3D view port.
+This level has a sample scene with a basic simulation capture set up.